-A target object is defined to Adabas Review in a target definition using the ET command.
+A target object is defined to Adabas Review in a target definition.
 A target definition provides Adabas Review with the essential characteristics of the object to be monitored.

 Adabas Review uses the target definition of Adabas targets to generate INPUT cards for Adabas Review reports that are autostarted (that is, started automatically when the database is initialized) or run in batch mode.